-- Updates or revisions – actions that include modifications to initial user story estimates supported by task creation and intricacy factors discussed during the Sprint Planning meeting.
+- Updates or revisions: actions that include modifications to initial user story estimates supported by task creation and intricacy factors discussed during the Sprint Planning meeting.

-The role of Daily Scrums
+The Role of Daily Scrums

 During a sprint, special daily 15-minute meetings are held.
-These ceremonies are called Daily Scrum meetings and used to detect any appearing problem and solve it timely.
+These ceremonies are called Daily Scrum meetings and are used to detect any appearing problem and solve it timely.
 The overall progress of the work also becomes visible.

-The role of Sprint Reviews
+The Role of Sprint Reviews

-There is no better proof of an effective work than a ready-to-use product.
+There is no better proof of effective work than a ready-to-use product.
 This is simply a Scrum ceremony held at the end of a sprint, during which the team presents the completed work to the Product Owner for approval.